Rancho Seco Nuclear Generating Station: History

 In 1966, SMUD purchased 2100 acre in southeast Sacramento County for a nuclear power plant, which was built in Herald, 25 mi south-east of downtown Sacramento.

 In the early 1970s, a small pond was expanded to a 160 acre lake to serve as an emergency backup water supply for the station.
 The lake has always received its water from the Folsom South Canal and has no relationship with the power plant's daily water supply.
 Surrounding the lake is 400 acre of recreational area originally operated by the County of Sacramento for day-use activities.

 The 2,772 MWt Babcock & Wilcox pressurized water reactor (913 MWe) achieved initial criticality on September 16, 1974, and entered commercial operation on April 17, 1975.

 On March 20, 1978, a power supply failure for the plant's non-nuclear instrumentation system led to steam generator dryout (ref NRC LER 312/78-001).
 This triggered an automatic reactor shutdown.
-In a 2005 document, the United States Nuclear Regulatory Commission indicated that it was the third most serious safety-related occurrence in the United States to date (behind the Three Mile Island accident and the Browns Ferry cable tray fire).
+In a 2005 document, the United States Nuclear Regulatory Commission indicated that it was the third most serious safety-related occurrence in the United States as of 2005 (behind the Three Mile Island accident and the Browns Ferry cable tray fire).
 The U.S. Nuclear Regulatory Commission (NRC) staff concluded that fundamental design flaws which were known by plant operators and the NRC itself were at the heart of the problem and should have been fixed years before.
 “In summary, the information was available and known which could have prevented this overcooling transient; but in the absence of adequate plant modifications, the incident should have been expected,” the staff wrote.